Denis Walsh (dual player)

-Denis Walsh (born 22 January 1965 in Ballynoe, County Cork) is an Irish hurling manager and former dual player of Gaelic games.
-He is a former manager of the Cork senior hurling team.
+Denis Walsh (born 22 January 1965 in Ballynoe, County Cork) is an Irish former dual player of Gaelic games who has also been a manager in both hurling and Gaelic football.
+He is a former manager of the Waterford senior football team and the Cork senior hurling team.

 An effective dual player, Walsh had a successful playing career at club level with St Catherine's and Kildorrery and at inter-county level with Cork.
 He was a key member of both the Cork football and hurling teams throughout the 1980s and 1990s, winning All-Ireland, Munster and National League titles in both codes.

 After some relatively unsuccessful spells as manager of various club sides, Walsh took charge of the Waterford senior football team in 2001.
 He left after two unsuccessful seasons.
 Walsh emerged as a surprise contender for the vacant managerial position with the Cork senior hurling team and was duly appointed in March 2009.

 Biography

 Denis Walsh was born in Ballynoe, County Cork in 1965.
 He was educated at the local national school where he first played hurling and football.
-Walsh later attended boarding school in Carrignavar where his sporting talents were further developed.
+Walsh later attended boarding school in Carrignavar, where his sporting talents were further developed.
 Walsh currently works as a self-employed financial adviser.

 Playing career

 Club

-Walsh played his club hurling with St Catherine's and his club football with Kildorrery and experienced much success as a dual star.
-He first experienced victory with St Catherine's in 1983 when the club captured the Imokilly divisional title.
+Walsh experienced much success as a dual player while playing his club hurling with St Catherine's and his club football with Kildorrery.
+He first experienced victory with St Catherine's in 1983 when the club won an Imokilly divisional title.
 St Catherine's later represented the division in the county championship and defeated Aghabullogue, giving Walsh a county junior championship winners' medal.

-In 1984 Walsh was a key member of the Imolkilly divisional football team that competed in the senior county championship.
-St Finbarr's provided the opposition, however, Imokilly proved too strong and won the game by 1–14 to 2–7.
+In 1984, Walsh was a key member of the Imolkilly divisional football team that competed in the senior county championship.
+St Finbarr's provided the opposition; however, Imokilly proved too strong and won the game by 1–14 to 2–7.
 Not only was it Imokilly's first major triumph at senior level but the victory also gave Walsh a county senior championship title.

-Two years later in 1986 Imokilly faced St Finbarr's again in the county final.
-After a tense game Imokilly defeated 'the Barr's' by a solitary point, giving Walsh a second county winners' medal in three years.
+Two years later, in 1986, Imokilly faced St Finbarr's again in the county final.
+After a tense game, Imokilly defeated 'the Barrs' by a solitary point, giving Walsh a second county winners' medal in three years.

-After a drought of success 1994 proved to be a bumper year for Walsh at club level.
+After a drought of success, 1994 proved to be a bumper year for Walsh at the club level.
 He won a North Cork junior 'A' football title with Kildorrery, before lining out with St Catherine's in the intermediate hurling county final.
-Cloughduv provided the opposition, however, Walsh ended up on the winning side with a 3–12 to 2–11 score line.
+Cloughduv provided the opposition; however, Walsh ended up on the winning side with a 3–12 to 2–11 score line.

-In the twilight of his club career Walsh experienced success one final time in 2004.
+In the twilight of his club career, Walsh experienced success one final time in 2004.
 St Catherine's reached the final of the premier intermediate championship.
-Courcey Rovers provided the opposition, however, St Catherine's won the day with a 1–11 to 1–8 score line.
+Courcey Rovers provided the opposition; however, St Catherine's won the day with a 1–11 to 1–8 score line.
 It was Walsh's second winners' medal in that grade and, with that, he retired from club hurling.